How To Overcome Trauma

 Yeah.

-Justin 38:02
+Justin Sunseri 38:02

-And if we’re in a fight state, for to fight mode, we interpret our world as more aggressive.
-And we be like, you know, think about the person that gets the wrong, I don’t know, hamburger, McDonald’s, they flip out.
-This is a person who’s not in their safe and social state, they’re in some sort of fight mode, for whatever reason.
+And if we’re in a fight state, we interpret our world as more aggressive for fight mode.
+And we are l ke, you know, think about the person that gets wrong, I don’t know, hamburger, McDonald’s, they flip out.
+This person is not in their safe and social state; they’re in some fight mode for whatever reason.
 And they experienced that as a personal insult.
-You have insulted me by like, what’s wrong with you, you’re an idiot, like they, you know, call names and whatnot.
-And they yell and they, whatever, make a mess, maybe.
-But this is not someone who’s able to rationalise and think clearly and and say, Oh, you’re having a bad day, or like, it’s not a big deal, whatever, like I can, I can wait two more minutes for new hamburger.
-So they’re not in that place to be able to use those rationalisations.
-They’re in a place of where they’re they experience the world is threatening, or they experience the world as a as a danger.
-And so that that’s where they’re coming from, and they behaviourally react that way it was as well.
-The other thing that I love that you said, is that kind of what you were saying is, yeah, that’s fair
+You have insulted me by, like, what’s wrong with you?
+You’re an idiot, like they, you know, call names and whatnot.
+And they ye l and they, whatever, make a mess, maybe.
+But this is not someone who can rationalize and think clearly and say, Oh, you’re having a bad day, or like, it’s not a big deal, whatever, as I can, I can wait two more minutes for a new hamburger.
+So they’re not in that place to be able to use those rationalizations.
+They’re in a place where they’re they experience the world as threatening, or they experience the world as a danger.
+And that’s where they’re coming from, and they behaviourally react that way; it was as well.
+The other thing that I love is that what you said is, yeah, that’s fair.

 Bill 38:59

-Justin 39:27
+Justin Sunseri 39:27

 Bill 39:33